benhubsch/Directory-Search/README.md

 # File-Finder

-A command-line program that removes the hassle of finding and opening files and directories.
+A command-line program that automates finding and opening files and directories and removes the hassle of searching for them manually.

 ## Table of Contents